The Archives is home to many fragile and unique items - researchers must follow certain rules when handling items.

 Reproduction of photographs will be handled by Archives staff.

-Permission must be obtained from the University Archives before materials may be published.
+Permission must be obtained from the University Archives before reproductions may be published.

 Researchers are responsible for securing proper copyright permission from the appropriate holder, which may not be the University Archives.